 Federal Program Coordination.
-Under S. 2198, the Director of the Office of Science and Technology Policy would establish a standing committee on education in mathematics, science, and engineering in the federal government.
+Under S. 2198, the Director of the Office of Science and Technology Policy would establish a standing committee on education in mathematics, science, and engineering.
 The responsibility of the committee would include the development of national goals for support of the disciplines by the federal government.
 Language in the bill stipulates that there should be public comment on the national goals.
-In addition, plans should be periodically reviewed and updated.
+In addition, plans should be periodically reviewed and updated by the Director.

-S. 2197 calls for the creation of a Director of Mathematics, Science and Engineering Education, and charges that the Director administer and oversee programs at the Department of Energy (DOE).
-In conjunction with the National Academy of Sciences, the Director would assess, after five years, the performance of science and mathematics programs at DOE.
+S. 2197 calls for the creation of a position of Director of Mathematics, Science and Engineering Education, and charges that the Director administer and oversee programs at the DOE.
+In conjunction with the NAS, the Director would assess, after five years, the performance of science and mathematics programs at DOE.
 The bill would establish a Mathematics, Science, and Engineering Education fund, using 0.3% of funding made available to DOE for research, education, demonstration, and commercial application.

 H.R.
-609 would establish Mathematics and Science Education Coordinating Council Grants to assist states in coordinating math- and science-related activities supported by the ESEA Title II, Part B, Mathematics and Science Partnerships Program, and the HEA Title II, Teacher Quality Enhancement Program. craphpgw
+609 would establish Mathematics and Science Education Coordinating Council Grants to assist states in coordinating math- and science-related activities supported by the Elementary and Secondary Education Act Title II, Part B, Mathematics and Science Partnerships Program, and the HEA Title II, Teacher Quality Enhancement Program.